What is Psychological ED: Causes and Treatments

 These treatments above might help you address your mental health problems.
 As a result, it might improve your erectile function.

-But your doctor might also recommend you consume medications to treat Erectile Dysfunction.
+But your doctor might also recommend you take Erectile Dysfunction pills to treat ED issues.

 Additionally, to overcome porn-induced ED, you need to stop watching porn.
 You might also need to see a sex therapist if you have insecurities due to exposure to porn.